-For Scanning Electron Microscopes (SEM), we offer a complete EDS (EDX) system: software, SDD detector, digital signal processor and software.
-Our all-inclusive, high-end, Windows®-10 based software suite – Iridium Ultra – features a myriad of spectra, mapping, imaging, and advanced automation analysis tools.
-IXRF Systems’ SEM-EDS packages deliver premium detector technology as well as both industry-leading and unique (to IXRF) features.
+For Scanning Electron Microscopes (SEM), we offer a complete SEM/EDX system: SDD detector, digital signal processor and software.
+Our all-inclusive, high-end, Windows®-10 based software suite – Iridium Ultra – features a myriad of spectra, mapping, imaging, and advanced automation and analysis tools.
+IXRF Systems’ SEM/EDS packages deliver premium detector technology as well as both industry-leading and unique (to IXRF) features.
 No-cost software upgrades are included for the life of the system, so the analyst is never out of date.

 - Identifying Elements